justinrhodes1/react-power-tooltip/README.md

 ## Development

-You're welcome to contribute to react-switch.
+You're welcome to contribute to react-custom-tooltip.

 To set up the project: